 These methods can be successfully applied to a SME’s overall HR policy and enable you to attract talented employees and retain them as well.

-In the economy slowdown that we are currently facing, many bigger companies could be reorganizing their operations and freezing headcount.
+In uncertain times, many companies could be reorganizing their operations and freezing headcount.
 During such times, it is a good opportunity for SMEs to access talent or experienced industry professionals that are usually out of reach.

 If you have expansion plans and require more headcount, working capital could be a concern.
 There is a 1 to 4 month ramp up period before new staff are assimilated to company’s workflow and culture.
 Positive ROI on your recruitment drive could only be realized few months to a year down the road as the company begin executing expansion plans.

-To deal with this issue, a SME loan with tenure between 1 to 3 years or short term temporary bridging loan could be undertaken to help with cash flow.
-This fund can be deployed towards recruitment costs as well as the initial months when new staff are not ready to be productive members of the team yet.
+To deal with this, a short term temporary bridging loan could be undertaken to help with cash flow.
+This fund can be deployed towards recruitment costs and payroll expenses before new hires are at full productivity.